ManuelLerchner/DeinServerHost-DynDNS-Handler/README.md

-# DynDNS-Handler
+# DeinServerHost.de Dynamic DNS-Handler

-A Small Node Script that updates the public ip of my website.
+A Small Node Script to update the Dynamic DNS of DeinServerHost.de

-The website is hosted on https://manuellerchner.de/